Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 For explain, examples…
 </explain>
 <question>
-For problems, conisderations, questions…
+For problems, considerations, questions…
 </question>
 <warning>
-For ugrent, danger…
+For urgent, danger…
 </warning>
 <comment>
 For leaving a message to someone...